SruthinagaK/ThreatHunt-Lurker/README.md

 ### 🚩 Flag 3 – Sensitive Document Access

+🎯 Objective:
+Reveal the document accessed or staged by the attacker that indicates their motive or target.

+🔍 What to Hunt:
+Look for access to:

+Meeting-related directories
+Confidential financial or crypto documents
+💭 Thought:
+The attacker’s interest in financial data reveals their intent and motive.
+Following the trail of sensitive document access helps uncover what they were after — in this case, money.

+✅ Answer:
+The attacker accessed the following sensitive document:

+`QuarterlyCryptoHoldings.docx `

+This file likely contains confidential financial information and was a key target in the attacker’s operation.

+🔗 Click here to view full details in [Flag 3]() to view full details.

 ### 🚩 Flag 4 – Last Manual Access to File
 ### 🚩 Flag 5 – LOLBin Usage: bitsadmin
 ### 🚩 Flag 6 – Suspicious Payload Deployment